ndmitchell/weeder/README.md

 If you want your package to be detected as "weed free", but it has some weeds you know about but don't consider important, you can add a `.weeder.yaml` file adjacent to the `stack.yaml` with a list of exclusions.
 To generate an initial list of exclusions run `weeder . --yaml > .weeder.yaml`.

-You may then with to generalise/simplify the `.weeder.yaml` by removing anything above or below the interesting part.
+You may wish to generalise/simplify the `.weeder.yaml` by removing anything above or below the interesting part.
 As an example of the [`.weeder.yaml` file from `ghcid`](https://github.com/ndmitchell/ghcid/blob/master/.weeder.yaml):

 ```yaml
 - message: Module reused between components